 COVID-19 treatment depends on the severity of your illness.
 For those with a mild COVID-19 infection, they can recover at home.
 Follow the same type of treatment as you would for a common cold: rest, stay hydrated and take over-the-counter medication.
-It is important to self-isolate as much as possible, ending your quarantine only if all of the following criteria have been met:

 - You have not have a fever for 24 hours (without the use of fever-reducing medication).

 - Any other COVID-19 symptoms have improved.